nblmc/geoservices-docs/atlascope/creating/georeferencing.md

 23. Repeat this process with all plates in the atlases

+24. Ensure all spatial imagery and ground control points are backed with the [correct backup structure](https://geoservices.leventhalmap.org/docs/#/atlascope/creating/backup "backup")

-24. Complete and submit an imagery quality control checklist. *LMEC uses peer-editing to ensure data has been created and processed at a high-quality*
+25. Complete and submit an imagery quality control checklist. *LMEC uses peer-editing to ensure data has been created and processed at a high-quality*